-Whether you are migrating to OpenCart for the first time, or trying to fill in your existing OpenCart store with actual data, CSV import is a great way to do that in bulk.
+Whether you are migrating to OpenCart for the first time or trying to fill in your existing store with actual data, OpenCart import products via CSV import is a great way to do that in bulk.
 Read on to discover how to transfer products from your current eCommerce solution to OpenCart with the help of the comma-separated value (CSV) file.

 What is CSV and how to deal with it?

-CSV is a comma separated values file that allows data to be saved in structured format.
+CSV is a comma-separated values file that allows data to be saved in a structured format.
 Traditionally CSV is plain text that can contain numbers and letters only.
-CSV are often used by companies to exchange data between different applications or software, especially if there is a huge amount of it.
+Companies often use CSV to exchange data between different applications or software, especially if there is a huge amount of it.

-Being a common procedure, data import from CSV files to a shopping cart still puzzles lots of merchants.
-Even instructed by endless web-tutorials, both textual and video ones, store owners often mess up data placement during imports, lose info, or contravisory, create unnecessary copies of it.
+Being a common procedure, data import from CSV files to a shopping cart still puzzles many merchants.
+Even instructed by endless web tutorials, both textual and video ones, store owners often mess up data placement during imports, lose info, or contradictory, create unnecessary copies of it.

 Import products to OpenCart via CSV

-By default, OpenCart doesn't provide the facility to import products from any outer source.
+By default, OpenCart doesn't provide the facility to import products from any external source.
 Therefore, there are two ways to import products to OpenCart:

 - manually import a CSV file with your products to OpenCart using 3rd party modules,

 - automatically import products from CSV to OpenCart with the help of a SaaS tool.

 There are few plugins on the official OpenCart extension marketplace, e.g. OpenCart Product Import.Though these add ons facilitate importing products to OpenCart, they require some technical skills from you and some time input.
 You can always appeal to developers - but remember that will cost you a thing.